krobelus/rate-experiments/README.md

 `gratchk` tool is not designed to handle reason deletions (apparently they are ignored) so it will fail to handle our GRAT certificates for proofs with reason deletions.

+Amongst state-of-the-art DRAT checkers, `gratgen` is arguably the easiest to understand, so we advise interested readers to study that.

 `rupee` [^rupee]
 ----------------